nicholasz2510/invest-calc/README.md

 What is the safe withdrawal rate (SWR)?

-Assuming you have E equity invested in S&P 500 index fund and W withdrawal rate when you start your retirement at year 0:
+Assuming you have E equity invested in the S&P 500 index fund and a withdrawal rate of W when you start your retirement at year 0:
 To cover next year's expenses, you withdraw
 &emsp;E W
 The remaining equity at the end of year 0 is